ropensci/roweb/_posts/2014-02-17-rgbif-update.md

 layout: post
 title: Changed and new things in the new version of rgbif, v0.5
 date: 2014-02-17
+authors:
-author: Scott Chamberlain
+  - name: Scott Chamberlain
 tags:
 - R
 - API
 - gbif
 ---

 `rgbif` is an R package to search and retrieve data from the Global Biodiverity Information Facilty (GBIF). `rgbif` wraps R code around the [GBIF API][gbifapi] to allow you to talk to GBIF from R.

 We just pushed a new verion of `rgbif` to cran - v0.5.0.
 Source and binary files are now available on CRAN.